exercism/problem-specifications/exercises/mazy-mice/description.md

 - The program should accept two parameters: rows and columns.
 The maze should be between 5 and 100 cells in size.
 - A maze which is `x` columns wide and `y` rows high should be `2x + 1` characters wide and `2y + 1` characters high.
 - If no seed is provided, generate a random maze.
 If the same seed is provided multiple times, the resulting maze should be the same each time.
-- Use [box-drawing][Box-drawing] characters to draw walls, and an arrow symbol (⇨) for the entrance on the left and exit on the right.
+- Use [box-drawing][box-drawing] characters to draw walls, and an arrow symbol (⇨) for the entrance on the left and exit on the right.

 It's time to create some perfect mazes for these adventurous mice!